 Your why can be in whatever form resonates with you, whatever will help shape and guide what you do.

-For example, I’ve been working on a project for the past three years (more on that in early 2019).
+For example, I’ve been working on a project for the past three years (find out what it is here).
 My why for that particular project is a page I ripped out of a magazine (because in that moment, I was infuriated and inspired and impassioned with a phrase: you don’t have to live like this, you just don’t, and you never did).
 That page has a person’s picture along with a bunch of statistics/warnings on it.
-I scrawled—THIS IS WHY—in black marker across the top and stuck it to a corkboard in my writing room.
+I scrawled—THIS IS WHY—in black marker across the top and stuck it to a cork board in my writing room.